Trumps call for ABC to fire Jimmy Kimmel — again — after morbid joke about first lady

 “People like Kimmel shouldn’t have the opportunity to enter our homes each evening to spread hate,” Melania Trump said in a social media post later echoed by her husband.

-He also said: “Before we go any further, Melania, this is Donald.
-Donald, this is Melania.
-That was my impression of Jeffrey Epstein.”

-Cole Tomas Allen, the California man arrested after charged with attempting to rush into the correspondents' dinner on Saturday, was charged with the attempted assassination of the president.

-Associated Press correspondent Jesse Bedayn in Austin, Texas, contributed to this report.
+Associated Press correspondent Jesse Bedayn in Austin, Texas, and Hallie Golden in Seattle contributed to this report.
 David Bauder writes about the intersection of media and entertainment for the AP.
 Follow him at http://x.com/dbauder and https://bsky.app/profile/dbauder.bsky.social.